ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 All the basic keyboard accessibility for the tiptap rich text editor is mentioned in their [keyboard shortcut](https://tiptap.dev/api/keyboard-shortcuts#predefined-keyboard-shortcuts) page.
-To facilitate easy access, listed down the supported text formatting's keyboard shortcuts in the table below.
+To facilitate easy access, listed down the supported text formatting keyboard shortcuts in the tiptap editor.

 | Key                     | Behavior                                                 |
 | ----------------------- | -------------------------------------------------------- |